 To make effective use of control charts in project management, one needs to know the components.
 These include:

 Let us further reveal the significance of these components.
-In the case of statistical process control (SPC), the major components are control limits, which include both upper control limit (UCL) and lower control limit (LCL), which defines the range of fluctuation that is often anticipated in a process that is stable.
+In the case of statistical process control (SPC), the major components are control limits, which include both upper control limit (UCL) and lower control limit (LCL), which define the range of fluctuation that is often anticipated in a process that is stable.

 If data points fit within these boundaries and don't display patterns, the process is identified as "in control."
 This does not indicate that the process is good or fulfills requirements; it simply shows that it is stable and predictable.